wtsi-hgi/hgi-cloud/docs/hdfs_guide.md

 You can write to HDFS (Hadoop Distributed File System) by specifying the namenode and port that HDFS is connected to, along with the desired directory.
 This is configured in `$HADOOP_HOME/etc/hadoop/core-site.xml`, and by default is set to `hdfs://spark-master:9820/`.

-For example, to initialise Hail with HDFS storage, you can write something like this
+For example, to initialise Hail with HDFS storage, you can write something like this:
 ```python
 tmp_dir = "hdfs://spark-master:9820/"
 sc = pyspark.SparkContext()